This is a practical oversimplification which will be right most of the time. For more detailed information see Mastery of the Tenses!

 - I was working on my thesis when I met you.

-- I saw you waiting at the bus stop.
+- I saw that you were waiting at the bus stop.

 - I wanted to know what they were doing.